American Forts: West

 (1843 - 1878, 1880 - 1890), Fort Bridger

 Originally a log stockaded trading post on the Oregon Trail built by Jim Bridger and Luis Vásquez.
-The Mormons "captured" and used it from 1853 to 1857.
+The Mormons "captured" the fort and used it from 1853 to 1857.
 It was rebuilt in 1855.
-The Mormons burned the fort during trouble with the US Army in 1857, and the Federals then took over the ruins and rebuilt it in 1858 to protect the Pony Express and Overland routes.
+A portion of an 1850's era adobe wall still remains.
+The Mormons burned the fort during trouble with the U.S. Army in 1857, and the Federals then took over the ruins and rebuilt it in 1858 to protect the Pony Express and Overland mail routes.
 It was rebuilt with stone and logs, with two bastions on opposite corners, with barracks and Officers' quarters.
 CA and NV Volunteers took over the post in 1862.
 Re-occupied in 1880 after the Ute Uprising and the Meeker Massacre.
 Many of the buildings have been restored.
 The museum is in a restored barracks.
-Nearby the Jim Bridger Trading Post has been reconstructed.
+Nearby the replica of the original 1843 Jim Bridger's Trading Post has also been reconstructed.

 Camp Scott